iagox86/dnscat2-tunnel-drivers-dns/README.md

     $ gem install dnscat2-tunneldrivers-dns

-## Usage

-It can be imported using:
+And import using:

     require 'tunnel-drivers-dns'

-And initialized as:
+## Detailed usage

+### Initialization

+The driver is initialized with the following:

     driver = Dnscat2::TunnelDrivers::DNS::Driver.new(
       tags: